XMP packets split across multiple APP1 segments

 Reported by Marco Piovanelli

-#1 Updated by Jan Rüegg almost 3 years ago
+#1 Updated by Jan Rüegg about 3 years ago

 See also this discussion: